 I love the Cobbled Court Quilt novels!
 Will there be more books in this series?
 Please say, yes!

 Thank you.
 I love them too.
 However, after writing six books in the Cobbled Court series, I think we are nearing the end of those books.
 I’m not saying I’ll never write another Cobbled Court novel but I’ve been excited about branching out and getting to know some new characters in new settings.

 The way readers embraced Evelyn, Abigail and the rest of the Cobbled Court cast has warmed my heart but, if you give them a chance, I know you’ll come to love the characters in my other books just as much.

 Do I have to the Cobbled Court Quilt series in order?
 And what is the order, anyway?

 This isn’t a question about me but it’s the number one query I get from readers so it seems wise to answer it here.
 While the Cobbled Court Quilt books do build upon one another to a degree, you really don’t have to read them in order.
 I make sure that every book I write will stand on its own.
 This being said, about thirty percent of people find reading a series out of order as painful as chewing ice – it would literally make their teeth hurt.
 So, if you’re one of those people, here’s a listing of the Cobbled Court Quilt books in order…

 #3 A THREAD SO THIN (2010)

 #6 APART AT THE SEAMS (2013)

-And don’t forget to read my Too Much, Texas novels BETWEEN HEAVEN AND TEXAS and FROM HERE TO HOME, as well as THE SECOND SISTER, a standalone book set in beautiful Door County, Wisconsin.
-I’m sure you’ll enjoy those books as well!
+And don’t forget to read my Too Much, Texas novels BETWEEN HEAVEN AND TEXAS and FROM HERE TO HOME, as well as my standalone novels, THE SECOND SISTER, THE PROMISE GIRLS, and HOPE ON THE INSIDE.
+I know you’ll enjoy them!